wwylele/save3ds/README.md

    - with additional flag `--readonly`, the program opens the archive in read-only mode, prevents any modification operation and skips the saving at the end.
  - extract mode (`--extract`).
 Extracts all content of the archive to `MOUNT_PATH`.
  - import mode (`--import`).
 Clear the content of the archive, and import the content from `MOUNT_PATH`.
+ - touch mode (`--touch`).
+Just open and close the archive.
+Useful for testing the correctness of other specified resources.
+No need to specify `MOUNT_PATH` in this mode.

 `RESOURCE_PATHS` contains multiple supporting directories/files.
 Different archive types require different portion of them.
 It can contain any of the following:
  - `--nand DIR`: NAND root path, required by all archive types except `--bare`.
 However, if `--movable` is provided, this can be omitted for SD-related archives (`--db sdtitle|sdimport`, `--sdsave` and `--sdext`).